 The mass airflow sensor, commonly referred to as the airflow metre, is undoubtedly one of the least known parts of a car and one of the components that get little attention from car owners.
 It is part of the electronic fuel injection in internal combustion engines that do not use carburettors.

 Sounds mind-boggling?
-Do not worry, Carparts.com.au experts are here to shed some lights on the air mass sensor and precisely what it does.
+Do not worry, Carparts.com.au experts are here to shed light on the air mass sensor and what it does.

 What is the function of a mass airflow sensor?

 As you probably already know, for internal combustion to take place in the engine of your car, oxygen is needed.
 More specifically, for optimal combustion to take place, a precise balance of air and fuel is required.
 As the driver accelerates or decelerates, the throttle plate/butterfly in the throttle body opens or closes, allowing in more air or less air respectively in response to the driver's action.
 With this increase and decrease in the air intake, the amount of fuel injected needs also to vary accordingly to maintain the specific balance of air and fuel.
 To facilitate this variance, this is where the AFM (air flow metre) comes in.

 As the throttle body let in the air in response to the driver's push on the accelerator, the AFM measures the mass of air intake and sends this information to the vehicle’s Electronic Control Unit (ECU).
 The ECU interprets the data on air mass flow rate and, in return, communicates the correct mass of fuel to be injected to achieve the required air-fuel ratio for optimum fuel combustion.